Have you been charged with an offence? A guide to appearing in the Magistrates Court

 • you may have had a death in your family

-• give the court clerk any supporting information such as your character references, a letter from your employer or medical reports
+• give the court clerk any supporting information such as your character references, a letter from your employer or doctor or medical reports

 • provide the magistrate with any relevant personal details, for example: